 Qinyu Xiao is a Ph.D. student at the Department of Occupational, Economic and Social Psychology, University of Vienna.

-Lok Ching Li, Ying Lam Au, See Ngueh Tan, and Wing Tung Chung were undergraduate students at the Department of Psychology, University of Hong Kong during the academic year 2020-21.
+Lok Ching Li, Ying Lam Au, See Ngueh Tan, and Wing Tung Chung were students at the Department of Psychology, University of Hong Kong during the academic year 2020-21.

 Gilad Feldman is an assistant professor at the Department of Psychology, University of Hong Kong.